Alfresco/docs-alfresco/search-services/latest/upgrade/breaking-changes-1.x.md

 Every type from `cm:content` includes a default `d:content` property to store the content.
 You can declare additional `d:content` properties, or "secondary" properties.

 Search Services 1.x indexed the content of secondary `d:content` properties defined for a custom Content Model Type.
 This feature is unsupported by Search Services 2.x.
-If your use case depends upon searching for content in the secondary `d:content` properties, you will need to re-design your Content Model before upgrading.
+If your use case depends upon searching for content in the secondary `d:content` properties, you need to re-design your Content Model before upgrading.

 The following sample Content Model describes a secondary `d:content` property named `doc:attachment`: